digicatapult/vitalam-identity-service/README.md

 ## Environment Variables

-`dscp-identity-service` is configured primarily using environment variables as follows:
+`sqnc-identity-service` is configured primarily using environment variables as follows:

 | variable             | required | default           | description                                                                                                                                          |
 |----------------------|----------|-------------------|------------------------------------------------------------------------------------------------------------------------------------------------------|